Beyond Attribution: Unified Concept-Level Explanations: Empirical Evaluation

-\paragraph{Image Classification.} Image classification models take an image as input and predict the category of the image, i.e. $f: \sX \rightarrow \{0, 1, ..., m\}$, where $m$ is the number of categories, $\sX:= \R^{3\times h\times w}$ is the input domain, with $h$ and $w$ being the height and width of the image.
-We used a pre-trained YOLOv8, Vision Transformer (ViT)~\citep{oquab2023dinov2,darcet2023vitneedreg}, and ResNet-50~\citep{he2016deep} to predict the category of 1000 images from the ImageNet dataset~\citep{deng2009imagenet}, and explained the local behavior of the models around each input image.
-For vanilla techniques, we followed LIME to use Quickshift algorithm~\citep{jiang2018quickshiftprovablygoodinitializations} to obtain the superpixels, and used these super-pixels as predicates.
-For \toolname-augmented techniques, we used SAM~\citep{kirillov2023segany} to detect objects in the images, and used these objects as predicates.
-For EAC, we applied it to explain the same 1000 images with its default settings.
+\textbf{Image tasks}\quad Image classification models take an image as input and predict its category.
+We conducted experiments on ImageNet~\citep{deng2009imagenet}, Caltech-101~\citep{caltech101}, and CUB-200~\citep{welinder2010caltech}.
+For each dataset, we used a fine-tuned YOLOv8, Vision Transformer (ViT)~\citep{oquab2023dinov2,darcet2023vitneedreg}, and ResNet-50~\citep{he2016deep} to classify images from the validation set and explain the models' local behaviors.
+For the vanilla methods, we followed LIME to use Quickshift~\citep{jiang2018quickshiftprovablygoodinitializations} to obtain superpixels from input images as predicates.
+For \toolname, we used SAM~\citep{kirillov2023segany} as the concept-extracting model, and Blended Latent Diffusion as the concept-feature mapping model.
+For EAC and ConceptLIME, we kept their default settings.

-To evaluate the fidelity of \toolname unified explanations, as the combination of multiple forms of explanation provides more fidelity than a single form, we used the combination \toolname-augmented KSHAP and LORE explanations as local surrogate models.
-Specifically, if an input is covered by LORE's rule, we use the LORE output; otherwise, we use the KSHAP explanation.